Military Sexual Trauma (MST) Educational Series

 CEUs are available for Licensed Administrators (Board of Examiners for Long Term Care Administrators – ETHICS CEUs), Licensed Nurses (Nevada State Board of Nursing), and Social Workers (Board of Examiners for Social Workers) for all three days if attended.

-Day One is for survivors and supporters, featuring a panel discussion facilitated by Dr. Nicole Anders, Psy.D, licensed clinical psychologist and MST Coordinator for the VA Southern Nevada Healthcare System.
-This is a must attend for ANYONE wanting to hear first hand the effects of Military Sexual Trauma.
+Tuesday, Oct.
+6 – Day One Resources for survivors and supporters – Thank you to all the panel discussion participants and facilitator Dr. Nicole Anders, Psy.D, licensed clinical psychologist and MST Coordinator for the VA Southern Nevada Healthcare System.